Comments on Celestial CFT and $AdS_{3}$ String Theory: Introduction

-The purpose of this work is to explore this question, and we shall affirmatively demonstrate that the $H_{3}^{+}$-WZNW model provides a more robust foundation for celestial CFT.
-Building on the insights of \citet{de1999string,giveon1998comments}, and interpreting the $H_{3}^{+}$-WZNW model as the Euclidean continuation of $AdS_{3}$ (bosonic) string theory, we propose a holographic dictionary wherein the vertex operators, correlation functions, and stress-energy tensor of celestial CFT are unambiguously derived from their counterparts in Euclidean $AdS_{3}$ string theory.
-We will demonstrate in detail how, via this holographic dictionary, one can derive the tree-level celestial amplitudes for the scattering of MHV gluons and gravitons, analytically continued to the ultra-hyperbolic Klein space $\mathbf{R}_{2}^{2}$, within the framework of celestial leaf amplitudes as introduced by \citet{casali2022celestial,melton2023celestial}.
+The purpose of this work is to explore this question, and we shall affirmatively demonstrate that the $H^{+}_{3}$-WZNW model provides a more robust foundation for celestial CFT.
+Building on the insights of \citet{de1999string,giveon1998comments}, and interpreting the $H^{+}_{3}$-WZNW model as the Euclidean continuation of $AdS_{3}$ (bosonic) string theory, we propose a holographic dictionary wherein the vertex operators, correlation functions, and stress-energy tensor of celestial CFT are unambiguously derived from their counterparts in Euclidean $AdS_{3}$ string theory.
+We will demonstrate in detail how, via this holographic dictionary, one can derive the tree-level celestial amplitudes for the scattering of MHV gluons and gravitons, analytically continued to the ultra-hyperbolic Klein space $\mathbf{R}^{2}_{2}$, within the framework of celestial leaf amplitudes as introduced by \citet{casali2022celestial,melton2023celestial}\footnote{A point requiring special attention is the incorporation of helicity.
+We will show that the leading-trace, large-level limit of the correlators of vertex operators, constructed by dressing the scalar conformal primaries of the $H^{+}_{3}$-WZNW model with a level-one $\mathrm{SO}(N)$ Kac-Moody current algebra, reproduces a scalar $\mathrm{AdS}_{3}$ Feynman-Witten contact diagram multiplied by the cyclic Parke-Taylor denominator.
+However, to account for the helicity numerator, we follow a suggestion of \citet{nair2005note} and further dress these vertex operators with \emph{auxiliary anti-commuting helicity variables}.
+Acting on the resulting leading-trace, large-level limit of the correlation functions with a \emph{helicity projector} then yields the desired tree-level MHV celestial leaf amplitudes for gluons and gravitons.}.
 Furthermore, as an application of our dictionary, we shall investigate the exact celestial two- and three-point functions, as well as the structure constants of the celestial operator product expansion (OPE).
 Additionally, we will derive a system of partial differential equations (PDEs) characterising the celestial amplitudes in the frequency-momentum representation, following from our dictionary via the Knizhnik--Zamolodchikov (KZ) equations and worldsheet Ward identities.